Capsey named in England T20 World Cup squad

 Last updated on .From the section Cricket

-Alice Capsey has been included in the England squad for the Women's Twenty20 World Cup in February despite suffering a broken collarbone last month.
+Alice Capsey has been included in the England squad for the Women's T20 World Cup in February despite suffering a broken collarbone last month.

 Batting all-rounder Capsey, 18, sustained the injury in the first one-day international against West Indies and missed the rest of the tour.